eleev/swift-design-patterns/Common Design Patterns/Creational/Builder/Builder.md

 let hamburgerBurger = Burger(name: "Hamburger", patties: 1, bacon: false, cheese: false, pickles: true, mustard: true, tomato: false)
 ```

-The problem here is that it is very easy to make a mistake when passing all those parameters and aestetically the code not that good.
+The problem here is that it is very easy to make a mistake when passing all those parameters and aesthetically the code not that good.
 If you extrapolate the example, and imagine that you have pretty big code-base, you will realise that so many parameters create boilerplate code that is really hard to look at.

 We can resolve this issue by decoupling the parameters into separate code-blocks.
 Then reuse those blocks in order to be able to build objects of value or reference types.
 We are going to start from declaring a common protocol which defines public data that needs to be set up at initialization time of object.